-If you like fast, fresh, and fantastic meals, this simple savory vegan grits with mushrooms and collard greens are for you.
+If you like fast, fresh, and fantastic meals, these vegan grits with mushrooms and collard greens are for you.
+When cooking feels like a chore, I grab prewashed greens, pre-sliced mushrooms, and quick-cook grits for a 15-minute vegan meal that practically makes itself.

 Jump to: